 Traveling with a firearm, especially by plane, can be a stressful experience for many gun owners.
 There are specific protocols and rules that you need to follow.
 But, even when you respect them down to a "t", you still feel anxious and uncomfortable.

-If you want to avoid any problems the next time you travel, you should consider these 10 tips for flying with a firearm!
+If you want to avoid any problems the next time you travel, it would be a good idea for you to consider these 10 tips for flying with firearms!

 1. Do Your Due Diligence

 Before you even buy the flight tickets, make sure that the destination you are heading to have precise regulations about firearms.
 Study them, and ensure that you are abiding by the legal framework regarding firearms and ammunition of the state you are visiting.

 Laws regarding concealed carry or open carry laws, permits, firearm storage, use of force, and deadly force differ from one state to the other.
 Make sure that you are well aware and respect them throughout your stay there.
 If you have any doubts, you can always seek legal advice to have a crystal-clear understanding.

 When traveling with firearms by plane, you should try your best to get onto a non-stop flight.
 This way, you reduce all the hassle that comes with flying with guns.

 However, if you have to change two or more flights to reach your destination, you should plan your connections with maximum attention.
 Make sure that you have plenty of extra time between your flights to deal with the TSA regulations and other unexpected delays.

 3. Secure and Pack Your Firearm at Home

 If you wait until you get to the airport to secure the firearm, you will enter a very stressful situation for both you and the TSA officers around you.

 Your best choice is to pack and secure the firearm at home.
 Remember that you must completely unload the weapon and remove any shell from the chamber, the cylinder, and the magazines.